correlllab/nn4mc_cpp/README.md

 ```

-`neural_network.c`: Here the functions and operations with the neural network objects are performed.
+`neural_network.c`: Here the functions and operations with the neural network objects are performed. <br/>
-`neural_network.h`: Here the structures and main characteristics of the neural network are defined.
+`neural_network.h`: Here the structures and main characteristics of the neural network are defined.<br/>
-`neural_network_params.h`: Here the parameters learned in a desktop machine are declared.
+`neural_network_params.h`: Here the parameters learned in a desktop machine are declared.<br/>
-`data/`: This file contains functions and scripts to help generate  `neural_network_params.h`.
+`data/`: This file contains functions and scripts to help generate  `neural_network_params.h`.<br/>
 `example_usage/`: This file contains a test case, which is currently a neural network that Radhen wrote in Keras.